nyu-pl-fa18/class13/README.md

 longer needed (e.g. a local variable goes out of scope).
 However, there are two limitations for stack allocated data:

-* The lifetime of objects stored on the heap is given by the FIFO order of function invocations.
-If the lifetime of an object is dynamic and not correlated with any function invocation, then it cannot be allocated on the stack (e.g. function closures, .
+* The lifetime of objects stored on the stack is given by the LIFO order of function invocations.
+If the lifetime of an object is dynamic and not correlated with any function invocation, then it cannot be allocated on the stack (e.g. function closures).

 * Objects that are allocated on the stack cannot change their size dynamically.
 For instance, if we want to implement resizable arrays,